 - Because mistakes and errors can be easily corrected,

-- Because solder joints are robust – rarely work lose with vibration of trains running over rails for example.
+- Because solder joints are robust – rarely work loose with the vibration of trains running over rails for example.

 - Because it improves connection between the metals allowing electricity to flow better

-We’ll come to how to solder in a minute but first make sure you’ve got the best equipment.
+We’ll get to how to solder in a minute but first, make sure you’ve got the best equipment.

 What to look for in a soldering iron, solder and accessories

 It’s a simple fact that being able to deliver the right amount of heat at the right place as quickly as possible is one of the fundamentals needed of good soldering irons.